kakumarabhishek/Corrected-Skin-Image-Datasets/README.md

 * [`DermaMNIST/`](DermaMNIST/): Parent directory for DermaMNIST analysis and benchmarking experiments.
     * [`DermaMNIST_Analysis/`](DermaMNIST/DermaMNIST_Analysis/): Directory containing the code for all our analysis of the DermaMNIST dataset, including the preparation of DermaMNIST-C and DermaMNIST-E datasets.
     * [`DermaMNIST_Training/`](DermaMNIST/DermaMNIST_Training/): Directory containing the code for reproducing our benchmark experiment results, including the new [`medmnist_corrected`](DermaMNIST/DermaMNIST_Training/medmnist_corrected/).
+    * [`HAM10000_DuplicateConfirmation/`](DermaMNIST/HAM10000_DuplicateConfirmation/): Directory containing the code and results for detecting new duplicate image pairs in the HAM10000 dataset.
 * [`Fitzpatrick17k/`](Fitzpatrick17k/): Parent directory for Fitzpatrick17k analysis and benchmarking experiments.
     * [`Fitzpatrick17k_Analysis/`](Fitzpatrick17k/Fitzpatrick17k_Analysis/): Directory containing the code for our cleaning pipeline for the Fitzpatrick17k dataset, including the preparation of the Fitzpatrick17k-C dataset.
     * [`Fitzpatrick17k_Training/`](Fitzpatrick17k/Fitzpatrick17k_Training/): Directory containing the code for reproducing our benchmark experiment results.